karankochhar123/Anaplan-API-Python-Script/README.md

 # Anaplan-API-Python-Script
-Simple Python Script which connects download and load data to Anaplan using Python and Anaplan Public API's
+Simple Python Script which connects download and load data to Anaplan using Python and Anaplan Public API's.
+Scipt has been designed to load daily workspace and model memory usage data .
+Feel free to update change to use it for your own use cases .
+I have also included some instructions on how i desined my model.
+Hope this helps

 **Pre Requisite**